Guide for Driving with a Foreign License in Israel and Converting a Foreign Driver’s License to an Israeli One

 |The conditions required for driving in Israel with a foreign driver’s license:|

-• A new immigrant and returning Israeli citizen - is entitled to drive in Israel with a foreign license for one year from his date of entry into Israel, on condition that he lived abroad at least one year “continuously” before his last entry to Israel.
-His stay abroad must be right before he came to Israel.
+• A new immigrant and returning Israeli citizen - is entitled to drive in Israel with a foreign license for one year from his date of entry into Israel, on condition that he lived abroad at least one year continuously during the two years before his last entry to Israel.

 • A tourist and a temporary resident - is entitled to drive in Israel with his foreign license for a year after his “last entry” to Israel.